jsbattig/py-winmail-opener/memory-bank/progress.md

 - [ ] Consider creating a package installer (.pkg) for easier distribution
 - [ ] Add support for more attachment types
 - [ ] Improve error handling for malformed winmail.dat files
+- [ ] Monitor GitHub Actions workflows to ensure they work correctly for future releases